ginnox/CanalNetworkDocs/Updates/Updates_Dec22/updatenotesDec2022.md

 - Improved subroute selection feature, to handle route selections flexibly for various tasks.
 The use can now specify explicitly which levels of sub-routes to select for further processing- for instance, BoQ generattion, Drawing production, or Design Criteria (Discharge) override.
 - Improved canal top provission specification, allowing to automactically position provissions depending on natural gradient.
 This eliminates the need for the user to specify conditions for each route one by one, contributing to design speed and saving much time for the designer.
-- Improved canal route exception handling and management, allowing to accomodate specified naming prefix/suffix settings.
+- Improved canal route exception handling and management, allowing to accomodate specified naming prefix/suffix settings, including provision to provide naming prefix/suffix in reverse order, and accomodate exceptions for naming with prefixes.

 ![figure](Images/Image044.jpg)